wp-plugins/wpdiscuz/readme.txt

 == Changelog ==

+= 2.0.2 =
+* Fixed Bug: Problem with saving checkbox options (incorrect logic of values)
+IMPORTANT: If you have a Cache Plugin, please reset after wpDiscuz update

 = 2.0.1 =
 * Fixed Bug: Problem with new options and phrase saving

-IMPORTANT: If you have a Cache Plugin, please reset after wpDiscuz update

 = 2.0.0 =